Azathothas/Stars/README.md

 - [minimaxir/hacker-news-undocumented](https://github.com/minimaxir/hacker-news-undocumented) – Some of the hidden norms about Hacker News not otherwise covered in the Guidelines and the FAQ.
 - [minnyres/aria2-windows-arm64](https://github.com/minnyres/aria2-windows-arm64) –  Build aria2 for Windows on ARM64
 - [misterch0c/what_is_this_c2](https://github.com/misterch0c/what_is_this_c2) – For all these times you're asking yourself "what is this panel again?"
 - [monosans/proxy-list](https://github.com/monosans/proxy-list) – Lists of HTTP, SOCKS4, SOCKS5 proxies with geolocation info.
-Updated every 30 minutes.
+Updated every hour.
 - [morrownr/USB-WiFi](https://github.com/morrownr/USB-WiFi) – USB WiFi Adapter Information for Linux
 - [mrp-yt/termux_ssh](https://github.com/mrp-yt/termux_ssh) – Short guide on how to connect to Termux SSH from anywhere while using TailScale as connection link.
 - [muttleyxd/clang-tools-static-binaries](https://github.com/muttleyxd/clang-tools-static-binaries) – static-linked versions of clang tools for Linux, Mac OS X and Windows, available in AUR as clang-format-static-bin